jcwright77/engaging_cluster_howto/README.md

     -   winSCP (windows) : specify your key for your engaging connection in `SSH > Authentication page` of advanced setup.
 Uses `.ppk` putty key format.
 Generate a `ppk` format key from your private ssh key with [PuttyGen](https://winscp.net/eng/docs/ui_puttygen).
     <img  src="winscp_ssh.jpg" width="300"/>

     - SecureCRT (windows) : **Recommended.** supports file transfers with a session. type `rz <RETURN>` to bring up a dialog to upload files.
 Can also drag-and-drop!
-Select Z-modem transfer in both cases. `sz <args>` to transer files from engaging to your desktop.
+Select Z-modem transfer in both cases. `sz <args>` to transfer files from engaging to your desktop.
        <img  src="secure_crt_key.png" width="300"/>

 # Other methods (not recommended at this time)